 InvestEngine Review – Equity Look Through | Source: investengine.com

 If you don’t want the hassle of looking for ETFs and building a portfolio, InvestEngine offers what it calls “Managed Portfolios”.
-For a 0.25% annual fee, you get one of two pre-built portfolios:
+For a 0.25% annual fee, you get a pre-built portfolio.

 InvestEngine Review – Investment Services | Source: investengine.com